bemurphy/active_switch/README.md

 # ActiveSwitch

-ActiveSwitch stores last seen at timestamps in Redis so you can detect if cron style jobs are running at an expected interval.
+ActiveSwitch stores last reported at timestamps in Redis so you can detect if cron style jobs are running at an expected interval.

 ## Installation